Year founded: We were founded in 1989 (under the name ELSPA) and have been working for our members, and the wider industry, ever since

 For any readers who might not know you, tell us a little more about your company and its goal.

-UKIE is the only trade body for the UK’s wider games and interactive entertainment industry.
+Ukie is the only trade body for the UK’s wider games and interactive entertainment industry.

 What differentiates you from similar outfits?
 What’s unique about you?

-UKIE works closely with the sector to influence government and decision makers, lobbying successfully for the 2014 Video Games Tax Relief, the UK Games Fund, and the Next Gen Skills campaign which resulted in a new Computer Science Curriculum.
+This engagement and level of representation has enabled Ukie to influence government and decision makers, lobbying successfully for the 2014 Video Games Tax Relief, the UK Games Fund, and the Next Gen Skills campaign which resulted in a new Computer Science Curriculum.

-Our comms team promotes the industry by working with the media to raise awareness of the sector’s positive cultural and economic contribution, as well as the societal benefits of games.
+Our communications team promotes the industry by working with the media to raise awareness of the sector’s positive cultural and economic contribution, as well as the societal benefits of games.
 We also run askaboutgames.com, where families can learn about safe and sensible online practices, parental controls and age ratings.

 What excites you about the games industry and games development today?